Description

 Can I apply Silkon BA over existing ceramic tiles in a bathroom?

 Application over firmly bonded ceramic tiles is achievable once the surface is degreased and primed with a high-adhesion bonding agent such as Atlas Ultragrunt.
-The grout lines should be filled to a level starting surface before the 1.2 mm render layer goes on.
-Verify tile adhesion across the wall before specifying — any drummy or loose tiles must come off rather than be rendered over.
+Fill the grout lines to a level starting surface before the 1.2 mm render layer goes on, and verify tile adhesion across the wall first — any drummy or loose tiles must come off rather than be rendered over.

 What is the benefit of a silicone-acrylic hybrid over pure silicone?